ContrastiveCFG: Guiding Diffusion Sampling by Contrasting Positive and Negative Concepts: Experimental Results

+\textbf{Positive-only and negative-only guidance.} To show a clear effect of concept negation and its trade-off between sample quality, we first employed MNIST~\citep{lecun1998gradient} and CIFAR10~\citep{krizhevsky2009learning}, which comprise only 10 classes(\eg, 10\% chance of unwanted class in unconditional sampling) where each class is clearly distinctive from one another.
+We sampled 10,000 images with a positive or negative guidance for a randomly selected class, and calculated their classification accuracy to quantify the alignment to the given positive or negative class.
+The classification was done by a separate external classifier.
+Fréchet Inception Distance (FID)~\citep{heusel2017gans} between the sampled images and the real data was measured to quantify the overall sampled image quality.
+See Appendix~\ref{suppl:class} for more details of the experimental settings.

-For three negative sampling methods, we plotted the curve of error rate versus FID with varying guidance scales in~\Figref{fig:class}.
-For all datasets and sampling methods, the increased guidance scale reduced the error rate but damaged the FID.
-This trade-off between the precision and sample quality is consistent with the observations reported in conventional CFG.
-The curve of \ccfg~is located at the bottom left in both MNIST and CIFAR10, outperforming the nCFG and previously suggested DNG.
-Except for a too-small guidance scale where the error rate was not sufficiently low, \ccfg~achieved similar or better precision than the other two with higher sample quality.
+\Figref{fig:class} shows the curve of the classification rate against FID with varying guidance scales.
+For the positive guidance, the curve of \ccfg~almost lies on the curve of the original CFG, indicating that positive \ccfg~behaves similarly to the widely-used guidance term.
+The curve of the negative \ccfg~is located at the bottom left in both MNIST and CIFAR10, outperforming the NP and DNG.
+In contrast to NP, which corrupts the image quality and DNG, which fails to thoroughly remove the unwanted classes, \ccfg~achieve similar or better precision with higher sample quality.

-\textbf{Guidance on text-to-image models.} In this section, we test the performance of \ccfg~in the context of T2I generation, where the conditioning signal is much more complex and intertwined.
-In the T2I case, existing conditions are far from being mutually exclusive, and there are many cases where there is some vague overlap between the conditions that we would like to generate and the ones that we would like to refrain from.
-All experiments were conducted using StableDiffusion (SD)1.5.
-For sampling, we used DDIM with 50 NFE with a guidance scale of 7.5.
-For DNG, we used the hyperparameter configuration provided from the authors.

-In \Figref{fig:main}, we illustrate the results of negative sampling obtained by using nCFG, DNG and \ccfg~in SD1.5.
-We found that DNG often cannot faithfully remove the concept in the negative prompt.
-Due to the characteristic of the overlapping text condition, the calculated guidance scale of DNG was insufficient to repel the output from the unwanted features.
-In the case of nCFG, we observe three downsides: in the first scenario of \Figref{fig:main}, the use of negative prompts hamper the affinity to the positive prompt.
-In the second scenario, we bias in the samples due to the exaggerated negative guidance direction, resulting in removing {\em all} red fruits from the image.
-Finally, we observe the quality of the images is degraded heavily overall.